SoftUni-Internal/interactive-content/EN/02-Methods/09-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Write a method that receives **two characters** and prints on a single line all the **characters in between them according to ASCII**.
+Write a method that receives **two characters** and prints all the **characters in between them according to ASCII** on a single line.

-**NOTE:** If the second letter is less than the first one then letters should be swapped.
+**NOTE:** If the second letter's ASCII value is less than that of the first one then letters should be swapped.

 ### Example
 | **Input** | **Output** |